LIFX/lifx-gem/README.md

 Examples are located in the `examples/` folder.

-* [travis-build-light](examples/travis-build-light/build-light.rb): Changes the colour of a light based on the build status of a project on Travis
+* [travis-build-light](examples/travis-build-light/build-light.rb): Changes the colour of a light based on the build status of a project on Travis.
 * [auto-off](examples/auto-off/auto-off.rb): Turns a light off after X seconds of it being detected turned on.
 * [identify](examples/identify/identify.rb): Use divide-and-conquer search algorithm to identify a light visually.

+## Useful utilities

+* [lifx-console](http://github.com/chendo/lifx-console): A Pry-enabled REPL to play with LIFX easily.
+* [lifx-http](http://github.com/chendo/lifx-http): A HTTP API for LIFX.

 ## Testing